RoadieHQ/marketing-site/content/backstage/plugins/cost-insights.md

     code: 'yarn add @backstage/plugin-cost-insights'

   - intro: Create a CostInsights client which implements the CostInsightsApi interface.
+  - intro:
-  - intro: Cost Insights currently does not provide a CostInsightsApi client out of the box, but there are templates and expamples provided in the Backstage repo.
+      Cost Insights currently does not provide a CostInsightsApi client out of the box, but there are templates and examples in the Backstage repo.
+Here's an exploration into [Cost Insights for AWS](https://github.com/backstage/backstage/blob/master/plugins/cost-insights/contrib/aws-cost-explorer-api.md).
     language: typescript
     code: |
       // path/to/CostInsightsClient.ts